Dechrissen/hstk/README.md

 command | flag | description
 --- | --- | ---
-update_tokens | `-u` | iterate through all Headline Snaps in the database and add all unique tokens to a separate token database, keeping track of counts
+update_tokens | `-u` | iterate through all Headline Snaps in the database and add all unique tokens to a separate token database, keeping track of counts query_tokens | `-q` | print the number of times some individual token appears in the database, according to the token database

 #### Via the `trigrams` subcommand ...
 command | flag | description